Sigrid Thornton: Film and television

-In 2010, Thornton appeared in the third series of the Underbelly franchise, Underbelly: The Golden Mile, as recurring character Geraldine 'Gerry' Lloyd, an Australian Federal Police detective and investigator for the Wood Royal Commission.
+In 2010, Thornton appeared in the third series of the Underbelly franchise, Underbelly: The Golden Mile, as recurring character Gerry Lloyd, an Australian Federal Police detective and investigator for the Wood Royal Commission.
 She then starred alongside Vince Colosimo and Matthew Newton in Face to Face, an independent 2011 Australian film directed by Michael Rymer, based on the David Williamson play of the same name.

 Thornton participated a 2012 episode of genealogy documentary series Who Do You Think You Are, tracing her family's origins, including their political activism.
 In 2014, she appeared in Netflix series The Code.

 In 2016, Thornton appeared in the fourth season of SoHo drama series Wentworth for seven episodes, as a special guest star.
 She portrayed the character of Sonia Stevens (initially played by Tina Bursill in Prisoner), a woman on remand for the suspected murder of her best friend.
 She returned for season 5 as a main cast member, and served as the main antagonist in season 6, until her character's death in episode 7, "The Edge".
 That same year, she starred in the 2016 miniseries Peter Allen: Not the Boy Next Door, winning her the AACTA Award for Best Supporting Actress for her portrayal of Judy Garland.

 Thornton was the subject of an episode Anh's Brush with Fame, in 2018, recounting intimate stories of her life, while sitting for a portrait session by actor, comedian and author Anh Do.

 The series SeaChange was rebooted in 2019, in which Thornton resumed her role as Laura Gibson, and also served as Executive Producer.
 The series picked up 20 years after the original, and starred Brooke Satchwell as Laura's grown daughter.
 It topped the ratings with its debut episode.

 In 2020, Thornton narrated the women's liberation documentary feature Brazen Hussies, also appearing via secretly filmed footage shot by ASIO, when as a teenager she demonstrated against the South African Springbok tour.
 In 2021, she appeared in Channel 9 drama, Amazing Grace.

 Thornton starred in 2022 independent Australian dark comedy thriller Slant, alongside Pia Miranda.
 Critics praised her role as 'career best'.
 From 2024 to 2025, she appeared in several episodes of light-hearted detective series Darby and Joan, opposite Bryan Brown and Greta Scacchi, playing the supporting role of Miranda McNeill, Brown's character's wife.

 Thornton appeared as a contestant in the 2025 season of reality series I'm a Celebrity...Get Me Out of Here!.

+On 9 March 2026, it was announced that Thornton provided narration for the Sydney To Hobart documentary True South.